FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 5. Strain and serve hot.
 Add lemon, mint, or honey if desired.

-Benefits: Parsley tea is traditionally used to support kidney health, aid digestion, reduce bloating, and as a mild diuretic.
+Benefits: This tea is traditionally used to support kidney health, aid digestion, reduce bloating, and as a mild diuretic.
 It’s rich in antioxidants, vitamin C, and flavonoids.

 Conclusion